openassistive/OpenATFrontEnd/content/item/E-triloquist.md

 title: E-triloquist
 authors: unknown
 date: '2016-06-21'
 description: 'E-triloquist a PC-based communication aid for a speech impaired person.
-It serves as an electronic voice for those who can't speak on their own.'
+It serves as an electronic voice for those who cannot speak on their own.'
 license: unknown
 image: items/etriloquist.png
 thumb: items/etriloquist-thumb.png